 Post-retirement, people often look to relax and take things slow; an aggressive investment strategy is the last of their approaches.
-Their focus is generally on maintaining the wealth they have accumulated and/or generating a regular income through investments.
-That is, investments that secure decent stable returns, liquidity, low-risk and safety often serves the purpose for them.
+Instead, their focus is generally on maintaining their accumulated wealth and generating a regular income through investments.
+That is, investments that secure decent stable returns, liquidity, low-risk and safety often serve their purpose.

 Even today, most senior citizens bank on fixed deposits.
 This is predominantly because of the trust the FDs have garnered in safe-keeping the investors’ money.

 Here are a few viable investment options that tick all the security parameters they seek.

 Remember that an ideal investment portfolio should contain many options rather than parking all your funds in one investment avenue.

 A favourite among retired individuals, FDs are highly secure investments.
 FDs have nothing to do with market risks and offer plenty of time horizons to choose from, depending upon needs.

 Regardless of the bank, senior citizens are generally offered a higher fixed interest rate than what is being provided to the public.
 Moreover, the Government has provisioned tax-free interest income for senior citizens from fixed deposits.
 Furthermore, interest income of up to Rs 50,000 is exempt from income tax under section 80 TTB of the Income Tax Act, making it even more lucrative.

 The Government runs this scheme.
 It is available at all the post offices and a few selected banks across India.

 A pensioner can participate in this scheme for as low as Rs 500.
 And the upper limit for the same is Rs 15 lakh.
 However, the interest rates are slightly higher than FDs and RDs offered by the banks.

 Though the interest rate has come down, it still yields decent returns.
 However, the scheme is only available for a maturity period of five years, with a provision of a one-time extension for three additional years.